cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

   cc.assetManager.pipeline.append(pipe2);
   ```

-  **Note**:
+  > **Notes**:
+  >

-  1. `cc.assetManager` **no longer** inherits by `Pipeline`, but by multiple `Pipeline` instances owned under `cc.assetManager`.
+  > 1. `cc.assetManager` **no longer** inherits by `Pipeline`, but by multiple `Pipeline` instances owned under `cc.assetManager`.
 Please refer to the [Pipeline and Task](../asset-manager/pipeline-task.md) documentation for details.
+  >

-  2. For ease of use, the definition of Pipe no longer requires the definition of an object with a `handle` method and an `id`, just a single method.
+  > 2. For ease of use, the definition of Pipe no longer requires the definition of an object with a `handle` method and an `id`, just a single method.
 See [Pipeline and Task](../asset-manager/pipeline-task.md) documentation for details.
+  >

-  3. In order to simplify the logic and improve performance, what is processed in Pipe is no longer a `item` but a `task` object, see [Pipeline and Task](../asset-manager/pipeline-task.md) documentation for details.
+  > 3. In order to simplify the logic and improve performance, what is processed in Pipe is no longer a `item` but a `task` object, see [Pipeline and Task](../asset-manager/pipeline-task.md) documentation for details.
+  >

-  4. In order to reduce learning costs, APIs in the form of `insertPipeAfter` are no longer supported in `Pipeline`, so please use `insert` to insert the specified location.
+  > 4. In order to reduce learning costs, APIs in the form of `insertPipeAfter` are no longer supported in `Pipeline`, so please use `insert` to insert the specified location.

 - **addDownloadHandlers, addLoadHandlers**